-Consideration \$ 12,608,560
+Consideration 1 \$ 12,608,560

-Assets acquired:
+Assets acquired: 200.661

 Cash and cash equivalents 200,661

 Accounts receivable 153,764

 Prepaid and other assets 167,565

-Inventory 656,447
+Inventory 656,448

 PP&E, net 16,622

 Intangibles 17,309

 Right of use asset 85,502

 Total assets acquired 1,297,871

 Liabilities assumed:

 Accrued liabilities 562,919

 Accounts payable 128,724

 Right of use liability 87,539

 Total liabilities assumed 779,182

-Net assets acquired 518,698
+Not accept acquired 510 (00

-C 131 Φ.
+Net assets acquired 518,689

 Goodwill \$ 12,089,871

-Consideration consists of the following: \$1,821 cash paid to sellers at the acquisition date, \$11,654,452 of shares transferred to sellers at the acquisition date, \$4,147 of cash to be paid to sellers, \$1,990 of cash holdback to be paid to sellers at the end of the holdback period and \$946,149 of equity holdback to be paid to sellers at the end of the holdback period.
+1 Consideration consists of the following: \$1,821 cash paid to sellers at the acquisition date, \$11,654,452 of shares transferred to sellers at the acquisition date, \$4,147 of cash to be paid to sellers, \$1,990 of cash holdback to be paid to sellers at the end of the holdback period and \$946,149 of equity holdback to be paid to sellers at the end of the holdback period, which is 18-month holdback period from the date of the AOS Acquisition.

-The purchase price allocation is based on estimates of the fair values of the tangible and intangible assets acquired and liabilities assumed from a final valuation of the AOS Acquisition.
+The purchase price allocation is based on estimates of the fair values of the tangible and intangible assets acquired and liabilities assumed from a final third-party valuation of the AOS Acquisition.
 The above purchase price allocation is preliminary and subject to change as the Company may further refine the determination of certain assets during the measurement period of one year.
 The final amounts allocated to assets acquired and liabilities assumed could differ significantly from the amounts presented.

-The Company incurred approximately \$845,000 in transaction costs related to the AOS Acquisition, primarily coming from legal, banking, accounting and other professional service fees.
+The Company incurred approximately \$845,000 in transaction costs related to the AOS Acquisition, primarily coming from legal, banking, accounting, and other professional service fees.